United States

 Total contributed

-Like the United States, the Global Fund is committed to helping governments increase domestic investments in fighting HIV, TB and malaria, and works with countries to plan for an eventual transition from international assistance.
+Like the United States, the Global Fund is committed to helping governments increase domestic investments in fighting HIV, TB and malaria, and is working with countries to plan for an eventual transition from international assistance.

-In addition to continued efforts to further human rights in conjunction with civil society and key populations, the Global Fund has moved faster than many others during crises in Ethiopia, Afghanistan, Ukraine, and other challenging settings.
-It now deploys roughly a third of our funding to partners in countries we consider “challenging operating environments”.
+In the face of crises and challenging circumstances, we collaborate closely with the U.S. government in supporting countries to adapt to shocks to ensure sustainable progress against HIV, TB and malaria and improve overall health outcomes.
+The Global Fund has moved faster than many others during crises in Sudan, Ethiopia, Afghanistan, Ukraine, and other challenging settings.
+We deploy roughly a third of our funding to partners in challenging operating environments.

 The U.S. government served as the institutional lead for the Multilateral Organization Performance Assessment Network's latest assessment of the Global Fund.
 This respected independent watchdog's assessment commended the Global Fund for its clear strategic direction, risk management, transparency, accountability and low operational budget.
 Recent assessments from the governments of the United Kingdom, the Netherlands and Australia also gave the Global Fund high ratings.

-Like the United States, the Global Fund values its collaboration with faith-based organizations, which are key implementing partners in reaching the most vulnerable.
-Faith-based organizations are important members of the Global Fund’s Country Coordinating Mechanisms.
+Like the United States, the Global Fund values its collaboration with faith-based organizations (FBOs), which are key implementing partners in reaching the most vulnerable.
+The Global Fund has disbursed nearly $4 billion to FBOs to date to fund lifesaving programs.
+FBOs are also important members of the Global Fund’s Country Coordinating Mechanisms.
 Many church groups also galvanize support for the Global Fund.
-For instance, the Global Fund receives generous financial support from Catholic Relief Services, Caritas, World Vision and the United Methodist Church.
+For instance, the Global Fund has received generous financial support from Catholic Relief Services, Caritas, World Vision and the United Methodist Church.